 - How would you improve the overall study environment in your class?

 - What is your opinion about information technology at elementary school?
+(Should students use computers?
+Should teachers utilize the technology?
+What about filtering?)

 - What is your opinion about foreign language education at elementary school?

 - How would you handle the conflicts between students?
+(Have you ever solved such a conflict?
+Have you ever had a conflict with one of your students?)

 - What games would you play with your students and why would you choose these games and not other one?